fluent-cms/fluent-cms/doc/readme-parts/010-what-is-it.md

 ---
-## What is Fluent CMS?
+## What is  FormCMS?

-**Fluent CMS** is an open-source Content Management System designed to simplify and accelerate web development workflows.
+** FormCMS** is an open-source Content Management System designed to simplify and accelerate web development workflows.
 While it's particularly suited for CMS projects, it is also highly beneficial for general web applications, reducing the need for repetitive REST/GraphQL API development.

-- **Effortless CRUD Operations:** Fluent CMS includes built-in RESTful APIs for Create, Read, Update, and Delete (CRUD) operations, complemented by a React-based admin panel for efficient data management.
+- **Effortless CRUD Operations:**  FormCMS includes built-in RESTful APIs for Create, Read, Update, and Delete (CRUD) operations, complemented by a React-based admin panel for efficient data management.

 - **Powerful GraphQL Queries:** Access multiple related entities in a single query, enhancing client-side performance, security, and flexibility.